 All planning applications have a period of public consultation, normally lasting 21 days.
 During this time, you can register your support or opposition to the proposed development, read comments made by others, and add your own.
 We will carefully consider all comments when we decide whether to approve the development.

 You can find advice on how to find out about local planning applications and comment on them via the Planning Portal.
 It is important to remember that the number of supporters or objectors will not determine if the development can go ahead.
 We will look instead at whether the application is consistent with the Local Development Plan.

-When making comments on an application, you should do the following:
+When making comments on an application, you should bear the following in mind:

-- comment only on material planning considerations (those areas covered by planning policy), as we cannot consider other objections
+- You should restrict comments to material planning considerations (those areas covered by planning policy), as we cannot consider other objections.

 Read more about material planning considerations

 When we decide whether to approve a proposed development, we will take the following material considerations into account.